-Today is World Penguin Day, who doesn’t love these cute creatures.
+Today is Penguin Awareness Day, who doesn’t love these cute creatures.
 However where can you go and see them in their natural habitat?

 The first answer most people give is the obvious one – Antarctica.
 You can’t stay there but can visit as part of an expedition or discovery type cruise.
 Often starting in Ushuaia in Argentina and presenting so many opportunities for some fantastic photography – these cruises are a great way to explore the continent and interact with penguins in both the Falkland Islands and Antarctica.